 It was right under our nose.
 That’s why our friend Jay named it that, and we like it.
 It’s a river mouth just outside Trivandrum.
 It’s not always open, but when there’s a flow it’s such a fun wave.
 It’s a bit rippy, shore-dumpy at the end, stinky on a dropping tide, no good for beginners but it’s really worth a trip when it’s on.

 The only place in the region where you used to encounter a crowd, until Edava stole that crown.
 Many people used to think Kovalam ‘WAS’ Indian surfing so they didn’t travel elsewhere.
 It’s worth a visit for the variety: the left off Lighthouse rocks, the artificial reef that doesn’t break, Hawa beach if the swell angle changes, but otherwise we tend to leave the crowds to themselves and surf our own spots.

 It’s been on the cover of Surfer magazine, any pro in India surfs it, it’s been named and shamed in surf press all over, but we promised the Kovalam crew we wouldn’t name it.
 So we haven’t.
 If we told you, we’d have to kill you.
 In fact I don’t even know where it is or what you’re on about.

 Soul & Surf India

 If you’ve got this far we must have whetted your appetite for a surf in the area.
-Lucky then that you’ll find us here in Varkala, and that we’ve prepared this map for you – in case you’re out and about in a tuk tuk and fancy taking a look…Back to Journal
+Lucky then you’ll find us here in Varkala, and that we’ve prepared this map for you (which you can download along with the whole guide in our Surf Guide to Varkala) – in case you’re out and about in a tuk tuk and fancy taking a look…Back to Journal